d13co/d13.co/content/posts/set-up-voi-participation-node/index.md

 goal wallet new voi
 ```

 You will be prompted to enter a password.
-Choose something secure & save it on paper or in a secure assword manager.
+Choose something secure & save it on paper or in a secure password manager.

 Expected output: